 - Fights acne, clogged pores, and inflammation: According to Zaman and Lopez, one of the most appealing benefits of this exotic black elixir is its antibacterial and anti-inflammatory properties, which work to reduce clogged pores and control oil, as well as tame redness and soothe irritation.

-- Fills fine lines and wrinkles: You'll be hard-pressed to find an oil more nourishing than black cumin seed, which contains over 100 vitamins and minerals.
+- Fills fine lines and wrinkles: You'll be hard-pressed to find an oil more nourishing than black cumin seed, which is packed with vitamins and minerals.
 These include vitamins A, B, and C, which help the skin retain moisture, maintain elasticity, and fight the damaging free radicals that age you faster.
-Plus, it boasts gobs of fatty acids, which reduce the appearance of fine lines and wrinkles.
+Plus, it boasts gobs of fatty acids, which reduce sun damage and signs of aging.

 - Combats eczema: Thanks to its healing properties, black cumin seed oil is touted as a powerful eczema-fighter.
-One study depicted quick improvement of hand eczema among those who applied it topically twice a day for four weeks.
+One study found quick improvement of hand eczema among those who applied it topically twice a day for four weeks.

 Side Effects of Black Cumin Seed Oil

 There are no known side effects to using black cumin seed oil on the skin.
 However, as with all oils in skincare, a little goes a long way, and applying a small amount and layering as needed will help avoid over-application.
-Also, any product applied topically can trigger an allergic reaction, especially among those with sensitive skin types.
+Also, any product applied topically might trigger an allergic reaction, especially among those with sensitive skin types.
 Conduct a patch test if your skin is severely sensitive.

 How to Use It

 Ensure your face is properly cleansed before putting on a skincare oil.
 If you have dry skin, massage a few drops into your skin twice daily, morning and evening, letting it penetrate for a few minutes before applying other skincare products (or makeup) on top.
 If your skin errs oily, try applying once a day and build your way up as needed.
-You can expect to see acne-busting results quickly (as in, a couple days): "I'd suggest acneic or aging skin for this specific oil," says Lopez.
-(Though, it's safe for all skin types).
+You may see acne-busting results quickly: "I'd suggest acneic or aging skin for this specific oil," says Lopez.
+(Though, it should be safe for all skin types).